 “I’ve got a really great story for you to write.”

-Either way, the creative collaboration that emerges from those scenarios will be like a marriage – a long haul filled with trust, love, admiration, and conflict that either is a relatively joyous and rewarding adventure, or something that ends in a disastrous divorce.
+Whatever the reason behind a joint writing venture, the creative collaboration that emerges will be like a marriage – a long haul filled with trust, love, admiration, and conflict that either is a relatively joyous and rewarding adventure or something that ends in a disastrous divorce.

 I do not mean to squash budding creativity.
 Joint creative projects happen constantly.
 Just peruse the titles at your local bookstore or do a quick search on Amazon.
 In today’s publishing world, more and more books are the product of collaborations, whether ghostwritten, co-authored, or by an author writing someone else’s story.

-Setting responsibilities and obligations in the beginning allows creativity to flourish and the joint project in the end the best opportunity to succeed.
+Just like working out the details in a publishing agreement instead of leaving the project to chance, it makes equal sense to work out the details in a collaboration.
+Setting responsibilities and obligations, in the beginning, allows creativity to flourish and the joint project, in the end, the best opportunity to succeed.
 A happy marriage.
 Or at least, that is the idea.

 1. How is the work divided?

-Be clear about deadlines for completion.
+Be clear about the deadlines for completion of the projects.
 Be realistic and reasonable in your expectations of yourself and others, especially when setting those deadlines.
 My rule of thumb — estimate the time for the project, then double it.
+You will want some language that sets forth what happens if one collaborator does not finish their projects or perform as expected.
+Usually, one author will continue with the project and require the other to compensate her appropriately or make changes in credit as needed.

 Be comfortable knowing that any joint project requires healthy discussions and disagreements to reach a mutually agreeable decision.